ARK-Builders/ARK-Drop/PRIVACY.md

 ## Permissions

-Drop requests the following permissions:
+ARK Drop requests the following permissions:

 - **Camera**: To scan QR codes for device pairing
 - **Storage**: To access files you want to share and save received files